kenegozi/azure-mobile-csharp-sdk/README.md

-azure-mobile-csharp-sdk
+azure-mobile-wp7-sdk
 =======================

+This is all still very Experimental.

-Experimental c# SDK for Azure Mobile Services that is platform agnostic
+This is a C# (CSharp) SDK for Azure Mobile Services for Windows Phone 7.5.

 In your entry class, or anywhere else visible (eg App.xaml.cs, Main() etc.):